 Forest of Dean Ramblers Association Site includes details of current programme, generally in and around the Forest.
 See national site (below) for walks directory for all groups.

 Herefordshire Ramblers Association – taking in Hereford, Ross, Mortimer (Leominster) and Leadon Vale (Ledbury) groups.

 Ramblers Association website has a Local Walks locator.
 Worcester, Leadon Vale, Gloucester, Mortimer and Forest of Dean groups are likely to have some in the area.

-Malvern Walking Festival in spring.
-2017: 27th May to 4th June.
+Malvern Walking Festival in spring (late May).
 There may be a booking fee per walk, plus some involve transport costs.
-Organisers include the Malvern Hills Conservators.
-Tourist Information: 01684 892289.
+Organisers include the Malvern Hills Trust.
+Phone Tourist Information on 01684 892289.